pavoljuhas/oldfilesearch.vim/README.md

 This plugin provides the `:OldFileSearch` command for filtering the `:oldfiles` list of files and displaying selection menu to open one of them.
-The displayed files must match all patterns in their full paths and at least one pattern in their tail names.
-The patterns are matched as 'nomagic' regular expressions and the search is case insensitive unless there is an upper-case character in the pattern.
-The matching files are displayed with their oldfile index `#<n` or with buffer number `#n` if already loaded in the editor.
+The displayed files must exist and must also match all patterns in their full paths and at least one pattern in their tail names.
+The patterns are matched as 'nomagic' regular expressions.
+The search is case insensitive unless there is an upper-case character in the pattern.
+The matching files are displayed together with their oldfile index `#<n` or with buffer number `#n` when already loaded in the editor.

-**Note:** Since Vim 8 a similar menu can be displayed using a built-in `:filter /pattern/ browse oldfiles` command.
-The `:OldFileSearch` makes it bit easier to use several patterns and also to match `/` without an extra quoting.
+**Note:** As of Vim 8 a similar selection can be accomplished using the built-in command `:filter /pattern/ browse oldfiles`.
+In a subtle difference the `:OldFileSearch` command presents only the existing files, makes it easier to use several patterns and allows to match a plain `/` or `.` without backslash quoting.

 ## Tips